richardndungu94/Terraform-S3-static-website/README.md

 - ✅ Clear path to fixing security issues

 **Real-World Application:**

-This is exactly how companies like Google, Netflix, and AWS build their own infrastructure.
-It's not "best practice"—it's just standard practice at scale.
+This is project demonstrate how companies build their own infrastructure,a standard practice to deploy cloud based infrastructure.

 ---